kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Lactic acidosis

 #### Answer: C. Salicylate overdose - *FALSE* = A. Diarrhoea - TRUE
-- Excess acid intake and excess bicarbonate loss, eg in diarrhoea
+- Excess acid intake and excess bicarbonate loss e.g. diarrhoea
-	- Are causes of metabolic acidosis with a normal anion gap
+	- Are causes *metabolic acidosis with a normal anion gap*
 - The other conditions **all** cause an increased anion gap

 ### Q99